mil-tokyo/DTWL_VL/README.md

-Our environment is below.
+Required environment is below.
 Libraries below except torch can be installed with requirements.txt.

 <strong> in order to install torch, please run the code </strong>

 `pip install torch==1.6.0+cu101 -f https://download.pytorch.org/whl/torch_stable.html`

+Our environment was below:

 torch:  1.6.0+cu101